itkhanz/Cleanium/README.md

 ### Part 2 - Getting Started with Code refactoring | Understanding if else block in detail | Cool Tricks

+**BAD Practices**

+* Poor naming conventions for packages and class names
+* Missing .gitignore file
+* All code under test package
+* Vague variable names
+* Over Commenting makes the code difficult to read
+* Usage of Log4J is not required when you can log directly to extent reports.
+  * Handling log4j in multi threaded environment is complex
+  * Use log4j if you are using any monitoring and observability tools like ELK stack

+**Refactoring**

+* Use IntelliJ shortcut `Shift + f6` to rename all the instances of variable
+* Use IntelliJ templates to auto-fill certain texts or dependencies
+* Use IntelliJ local history to undo any lost changes
+*

 ### Part 3 - If Else Vs Switch - Adding abstract layer to use Third Party Libraries - Avoid Negations

 ### Part 4 - When to use Static Methods - Pros and Cons - All you need to know